kaneelgit/senevirathne-kaneel-EN705603/securebank/System_Report.md

 ### Conclusion
 Through strategic feature selection, the implementation of SMOTE for dataset balancing, and the choice of a Random Forest model with variable thresholding, the SecureBank Fraud Detection System is well-equipped to effectively detect and mitigate fraudulent transactions.
 This analytical approach ensures that the system can adapt to the dynamic landscape of financial fraud.

+## Post-deployment Policies

+### Monitoring and Maintenance Plan

+To ensure the ongoing effectiveness of the SecureBank Fraud Detection System, real-time monitoring of key performance metrics such as precision, recall, will be conducted.
+By continuously assessing these metrics, we can detect any degradation in the system’s ability to identify fraudulent transactions.
+Regular evaluations will be scheduled to compare model predictions against actual transaction outcomes, ensuring that the system maintains a high level of accuracy.

+Another critical aspect of the maintenance plan is data drift analysis.
+We will establish a process to monitor changes in the input features to ensure consistency with the data used during model training.
+Statistical tests will be employed to identify significant shifts in data distribution that may impact performance.
+Additionally, a model retraining will be performed if a data drift is identified.
+This ensures that the model remains relevant and effective in detecting fraud.

+Futuremore, the live fraud transaction data will be collected and stored in an additional dataset for future analysis and model training and testing.
+This data would be beneficial to identify if fraud patterns change over time and a difference in fraud transaction hours or occurences happen.

+### Fault Mitigation Strategies
+To address potential faults in the system, a comprehensive set of mitigation strategies can be implemented.
+One such idea would be a fallback mechanism where a failure or unusual behavior of the current model will revert the system to a previous model version.
+This strategy ensures that all prior model versions are preserved and can be deployed immediately if needed.

+Anomaly detection techniques can be employed to identify unusual transaction patterns that may indicate model failure or data quality issues.
+Regular reviews of flagged transactions will help adjust model parameters or retrain the model as necessary.
+Additionally, comprehensive logging and auditing practices could be implemented to capture all processed transactions, including model predictions and outcomes.
+These logs will be regularly audited to identify trends, recurring issues, or areas for improvement.

+Other ideas include implementing a user feedback loop to allow end-users to provide insights regarding model predictions.
+This will help to refine and improve model accuracy over time.
+Users will be encouraged to report false positives and negatives, contributing to a more robust training dataset for future iterations.